DEPUTY MAYOR WANTS ISLANDERS TO PROTEST AT SHAPING SEQ DRAFT REPORT

 So what can we do about it at this late stage?

-“Everyone needs to write a submission, even though the closing date has ended.
-Still send it anyway.
-Even just simply a couple of sentences would be sufficient.
+“Everyone needs to write a submission.
+Even just a simply couple of sentences would be sufficient

 Example:- As a resident of the Southern Moreton Bay islands, Redland City I encourage the State Gov in the draft SEQ Regional to have an intent and vision for our area (islands) which includes much needed infrastructure both hard and social.
 This vision should also support and identify opportunities for economic activities and the intent for land use.”